pnp/List-Formatting/column-samples/generic-socialpic/README.md

 ## Summary

-Using just the social media handles supported by https://avatars.io, social media profile pictures are displayed in a circle and clicking them will open the user's social media page in a new window.
+Using the social media handles supported by https://avatars.io, social media profile pictures are displayed in a circle and clicking them will open the user's social media page in a new window.
 The handle is also displayed as a tooltip when hovering over the profile image.

 ![screenshot of the sample](./screenshot.png)
 > Note: https://avatars.io currently supports Twitter, Facebook, Instagram and Gravatar